fsoubes/FilterRank/doc/rank_filters2.md

 ### Implementation of the Variancefilter() function.

-The last function Variancefilter() takes the return of the previous function and compute the formula[Fig. 5] and repeat it for each window.
-Variancefilter() method requires two images as parameter in order to compute this equation with the square kernel.
+The last function _Variancefilter_ takes the return of the previous function and compute the formula[Fig. 5] and repeat it for each window. _Variancefilter_ method requires two images as parameter in order to compute this equation with the square kernel.
 Moreover our function considers each type of image (8bit, 16bit and float32) and convert the aberant values to the adaptated type.

 ![EqVar2_3](https://github.com/fsoubes/FilterRank/blob/master/images/EqVar2_3.gif)
 #### Fig 5.
-Where n is the kernel diameter, I" corresponds to the squared pixels image and I' is without squared pixels.
+Where n is the kernel diameter, I" corresponds to the sum of value of pixels in the rectangular region for the squared image and I' sum of value of pixels in the rectangular region.

-For a better understanding of this method here the pseudo code:
+This formula allows us to compute  the variance of rectangular patch of image.
+The associated pseudo code is represented down below :

 	for x=0 to w do
 	  for y=0 to h do